-Today’s modern customers consume digital content from a variety of devices and online properties.
+Today’s customers consume digital content from various devices and online properties.
 One minute they’re browsing the web on their desktop, and the next, they’re scrolling social media feeds in search of the latest gossip.

 Brands spend a lot of money tracking such mobile consumers, but programmatic advertising has solved this problem by allowing brands to effectively serve ads on the sites and apps their target users frequent.
 The success of programmatic advertising isn’t in question, with research from eMarketer showing that it accounts for more than 85 percent of digital display advertising.

 Running programmatic advertising can be difficult.
 You need a strategy from end to end, which we’re here to help you achieve.
-This guide will define programmatic advertising and walk you through the entire process from preparation to optimization.
+This guide will define programmatic advertising and walk you through everything from preparation to optimization.

 What is programmatic advertising?

-Programmatic advertising explained: In the simplest form, programmatic advertising is the automated process of buying and selling advertising inventory online.
+Programmatic advertising explained: In its simplest form, programmatic advertising is the automated process of buying and selling paid advertising inventory online.
 The process utilizes different platforms to sell ad inventory on publishing sites to advertisers who bid to buy the inventory and place their ads.

 This process used to be quite manual since it involved placing requests for proposals (RFPs), lengthy negotiations, and the manual insertion of ads.
-Right now, the entire process has been automated from the beginning to the end, and it occurs in milliseconds.
+The entire process has been automated from the beginning to the end and occurs in milliseconds.

 When a visitor lands on a site that uses programmatic advertising, an automated bidding process begins to serve ads to this particular visitor.
 The publishing site lists the ad space for this viewer on the supply-side platform (SSP), indicating the characteristics of the website and the user to allow DSPs (demand-side platforms) to make a bid for the product (ad space).

-DSPs review the information and assign the ad placement a unique value based on the characteristics of the site and the user.
-The DSPs then make a bid for the placement on behalf of their advertisers, and the SSP will pick the winner who gets to place their ad on the publishing site.
-The whole process happens in milliseconds, which is why programmatic advertising is often referred to as real-time bidding (RTB).
+DSPs review the information and assign the ad placement a unique value based on the site’s characteristics and the user.
+The DSPs then bid for the placement for their advertisers, and the SSP picks who gets to place their ad on the publishing site.
+The process happens in milliseconds, so programmatic advertising is often referred to as real-time bidding (RTB).

 We’ve explained the process in detail and why programmatic advertising is one of the most effective growth marketing strategies in our blog, Your Guide to Programmatic Advertising.